-The user can specify tolerances on both the design change (Δx_i) and the objective function change (Δf) and whether termination is reached if either, or both these criteria are met.
+The user can specify tolerances on the design change $(\Delta x_i)$ , the objective function change $(\Delta f)$ and the accuracy of the metamodel.
+The user can also specify whether termination is reached if any one (or condition), or all (and condition) of these criteria are met.
 The default selection is and, but the user can modify this by selecting or.